 - A junior or senior student may also be absent for up to two days per school year for purposes of visiting a college or university, so long as the student obtains permission for the visit from the Head of School, follows the School's procedures to verify the visit, and makes up any work missed due to the absence.

-A student may also be absent for up to two days in a school year for service as an early voting clerk, provided the student receives approval from the Principal prior to the absence and informs his or teachers of the absence.
+A student may also be absent for up to two days in a school year for service as an early voting clerk, provided the student receives approval from the Principal prior to the absence and informs his or her teachers of the absence.

-Absences of up to five days will be excused for a student to visit with a parent, stepparent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.
+Absences of up to five days will be excused for a student to visit with a parent, stepparent, stepparent, or legal guardian who has been called to duty for is on leave from, or immediately returned from certain deployments.

 For religious holy days, required court appearances, activities related to obtaining citizenship, and service an election clerk, one day of travel to the site and one day of travel from the site shall also be excused by the School.

-The only additional excused absences are for personal illness, death in the immediate family (parent, sibling, grandparent, or member of the immediate household), a school-related absence or an absence approved in advance by the Principal due to extenuating circumstances.
+The only additional excused absences are for personal illness, death in the immediate family (parent, sibling, grandparent, or member of the immediate household), a school-related absence, or an absence approved in advance by the Principal due to extenuating circumstances.